kevinfinnlee/Picpython/Python-2.7/Doc/library/stdtypes.rst

    pair: C; language

 There are four distinct numeric types: :dfn:`plain integers`, :dfn:`long integers`, :dfn:`floating point numbers`, and :dfn:`complex numbers`.
 In addition, Booleans are a subtype of plain integers.
-Plain integers (also just called :dfn:`integers`) are implemented using :ctype:`long` in C, which gives them at least 32 bits of precision (``sys.maxint`` is always set to the maximum plain integer value for the current platform, the minimum value is ``-sys.maxint - 1``).
+Plain integers (also just called :dfn:`integers`) are implemented using :c:type:`long` in C, which gives them at least 32 bits of precision (``sys.maxint`` is always set to the maximum plain integer value for the current platform, the minimum value is ``-sys.maxint - 1``).
 Long integers have unlimited precision.
-Floating point numbers are implemented using :ctype:`double` in C. All bets on their precision are off unless you happen to know the machine you are working with.

-Complex numbers have a real and imaginary part, which are each implemented using :ctype:`double` in C.  To extract these parts from a complex number *z*, use ``z.real`` and ``z.imag``.
+Floating point numbers are usually implemented using :c:type:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
+Complex numbers have a real and imaginary part, which are each a floating point number.
+To extract these parts from a complex number *z*, use ``z.real`` and ``z.imag``.
+(The standard library includes additional numeric types, :mod:`fractions` that hold rationals, and :mod:`decimal` that hold floating-point numbers with user-definable precision.)

 .. index::
    pair: numeric; literals